SciTools/iris/docs/src/userguide/interpolation_and_regridding.rst

 Assuming that Dask is configured such that it processes only a few chunks of the data array at a time, this will further reduce memory use.

-Note that chunking in the horizontal dimensions is not supported by the regridding schemes.
+Note that chunking in the horizontal dimensions is not supported by the interpolation and regridding schemes.
 Chunks in these dimensions will automatically be combined before regridding.